BlueMoonAI/BlueMoonAI/README.md

 ### Moving from Midjourney / DALL-E to BlueMoon AI

 If you've been using Midjourney or DALL-E and are considering transitioning to BlueMoon AI, you'll find several improvements and advanced features to enhance your text-to-image processing experience.
-BlueMoon AI also incorporates some features borrowed from LeonardoAI.
+BlueMoon AI also incorporates some features inspired from LeonardoAI.
 Below is a detailed guide outlining the key differences and benefits of making the move.
 </div>

 | **Text-to-Image Transition**                     | **BlueMoon AI**                                      |